herrmann12/DS-DBE-WS-24/README.md

 The registration is only allowed to the admin and therefore the leader, as otherwise anyone could enter candidates to vote on or make themselves an authorized user.

-`python register_election.py --id 100 -- candidates dominik philip --authorized_users erman debakker`
+`python register_election.py --id 100 --candidates dominik philip --authorized_users erman debakker`

 ## Voting
 For voting, you need the unique id (id), which was the value of the argument (authorized_users) in the register.py file.
 For canidate (candidate) provide a Name that has been provided in the registration of the election and for the election id (election_id) proivde the corresponding election id (id) from the registration.
 All arguments will be checked and if not valid, the vote will not be counted.